BoomerangTransport/Rapid-Ride-Request-API/README.md

 ## Getting Started
-* All requests are POST requests to this API
+* Only POST request are accepted at this endpoint
-* There is one query parameter which is your API key
+* There is one required query parameter which is your API key
 * There is only one endpoint which is the base url
 * The processing time for these requests is up to 180s
-* Average response time is around 60s
+* Average response time is around <60s

 # API